 A reliable estimate of the maximum net productivity rate is currently unavailable for this stock of killer whales.
 Studies of 'resident' killer whale pods in British Columbia and Washington waters resulted in estimated population growth rates of 2.92% and 2.54% over the period from 1973 to 1987 (Olesiuk et al. 1990, Brault and Caswell 1993).
-However, a population increases at the maximum growth rate (R{MAX}) only when the population is at extremely low levels; thus, the estimate of 2.92% is not considered a reliable estimate of R{MAX} .
-Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).
+However, a population increases at the maximum growth rate ( $R{MAX}$ ) only when the population is at extremely low levels; thus, the estimate of 2.92% may be an underestimate of $R{MAX}$ .
+Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate ( $R{MAX}$ ) of 4% be employed for this stock (Wade and Angliss 1997).